Maneater Trophy Guide and Road Map for PlayStation 4 and PlayStation 5

 Stage 4 – Cleanup

-This stage depends on how much cleanup you did along the way.
+This stage of the Maneater Trophy Guide depends on how much cleanup you did along the way.
 If you have any collectibles or optional objectives left over, go and do them.
 The point here is to get every location to 100% completion and also make sure you’ve reached Infamy Level 10 by defeating every Bounty Hunter.

 Remember you will need to also get every Grate and will need to have seen every Large Gate (so that they appear on the map, they don’t have to be opened).
 As long as you have all of those and 100% completion in every location, the “Queen of the Ocean” trophy will pop.